 Failure to pay for violations may prevent future registration, obtaining official transcripts and/or a diploma.

-- Students, faculty, and staff who receive a violation notice or whose vehicle has been impounded may request a review of that action by submitting a written request to the Director of Facilities and Security within ten (10) working days of the date of the Violation Notice.
+- Students, faculty, and staff who receive a violation notice or whose vehicle has been impounded may request a review of that action by submitting a written request to the Director of Security within ten (10) working days of the date of the Violation Notice.

 - The review request will be acted upon within fifteen (15) working days of the date of submission.
-If the Director of Facilities and Security finds that the vehicle was improperly impounded, the Violation Notice and towing/impounding expenses incurred by the student for whose vehicle was impounded, will be reimbursed by the College.
+If the Director of Security finds that the vehicle was improperly impounded, the Violation Notice and towing/impounding expenses incurred by the student for whose vehicle was impounded, will be reimbursed by the College.
 Appeals to the decision of the Director of Facilities and Security will be handled for students through the Vice President of Student Services.

 - Abandoned Vehicle – a motor vehicle, bicycle, or other conveyance parked on Galveston College property for more than three (3) days without being moved.